 Postal Delivery Point Name

 Identifies the locus of distribution, other than that denoted by the Postal Office Name attribute (for example, a geographical area), of the user's physical messages.
+It corresponds to the LocalPostalAttributes of X.411.

 Postal Delivery System Name